Search for the homes for sale and real estate in Colts Neck, NJ

 Dining and Shopping

 There are a few small shopping centers nearby in Colts Neck along Route 34, offering restaurants and locally owned businesses.
 Make sure to visit Delicious Orchards on Rt 34.
 The apple pie is fantastic!
 Other shopping is nearby on Route 9, or to the east, on Route 35,.
 There are many shopping centers offering major retailers such as Target, Best Buy, Kohls’, Lowes and more.
 The Route 9 shopping area extends north into Freehold and Marlboro, and south into Lakewood.
 Raceway Mall is minutes away, with over 200 stores to choose from.
 The popular warehouse clubs are nearby, and this area also has many restaurants to choose from.

 In the area you can enjoy live music at the Freehold Raceway Mall Summer Concert Series, also the weekly free concerts in Freehold Boro.
 Additionally concerts are at iPlay America, which is an indoor Theme Park.
 Nearby in Red Bank visit the Count Basie Theater for concerts and shows, or plays at the Two River Theater.
 In addition, the high school musicals in the spring are very entertaining.
 Visit the movie theaters in Raceway Mall and on Route 9, and don’t miss the 4th of July fireworks display.
 Another option is to go to the races at Freehold Raceway, which features live harness racing for trotters and pacers.
 New York City is less than 2 hours away by car, you can take a bus or catch a train from Matawan.
 If you prefer, Atlantic City is less than 2 hours drive.

 Parks and Recreation

-Colts Neck has numerous parks, also, you can pursue fishing, hiking trails, bicycling and more at the Manasquan Reservoir in Howell,
+The town has numerous parks, also, you can pursue fishing, hiking trails, bicycling and more at the Manasquan Reservoir in Howell.

 Commuters to New York find this is a convenient location because of the transportation options.
 Bus service is available from either Lincroft or the PNC Center in Holmdel.
 Train service is available from Little Silver, Matawan or Middletown, Additionally, ferry service is available in Highlands.
-Plus there is easy access to the Garden State Parkway is in Middletown, as well as other major roadways.
+Plus there is easy access to the Garden State Parkway in Middletown, as well as other major roadways.